moq-wg/moq-transport/draft-lcurley-moq-transport.md

 with an explicit "send order"; and, define algorithms combining tracks, priorities and object order within a group.
 The two proposals are listed in {{send-order}} and {{ordering-by-priorities}}.
 We expect further work before a consensus is reached.

-### Send Order
-Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).
-As stated in motivation ({{latency}}), the network is unable to maintain this ordering during congestion without increasing latency.

-The encoder determines how to behave during congestion by assigning each object a numeric send order.
-The send order SHOULD be followed when possible to ensure that the most important media is delivered when throughput is limited.
-Note that the contents within each object are still delivered in order; this send order only applies to the ordering between objects.

-A sender MUST send each object over a dedicated QUIC stream.
-The QUIC library should support prioritization ({{prioritization}}) such that streams are transmitted in send order.

-A receiver MUST NOT assume that objects will be received in send order for a number of reasons:

-* Newly encoded objects MAY have a smaller send order than outstanding objects.
-* Packet loss or flow control MAY delay the send of individual streams.
-* The sender might not support QUIC stream prioritization.

-TODO: Refer to Congestion Response and Prioritization Section for further details on various proposals.

-### Ordering by Priorities

-Media is produced as a set of layers, such as for example low definition and high definition, or low frame rate and high frame rate.
-Each object belonging to a track and a group has two attributes: the object-id, and the priority (or layer).

-When nodes or relays have to choose which object to send next, they apply the following rules:

-* within the same group, objects with a lower priority number (e.g. P1) are always sent before objects with a numerically greater priority number (e.g., P2)
-* within the same group, and the same priority level, objects with a lower object-id are always sent before objects with a higher object-id.
-* objects from later groups are normally always sent before objects of previous groups.

-The latter rule is generally agreed as a way to ensure freshness, and to recover quickly if queues and delays accumulate during a congestion period.
-However, there may be cases when finishing the transmission of an ongoing group results in better user experience than strict adherence to the freshness rule.
-We expect that that the working group will eventually reach consensus and define meta data that control this behavior.

-There have been proposals to allow emitters to coordinate the allocation of layer priorities across multiple coordinated tracks.
-At this point, these proposals have not reached consensus.

 ## Groups
 TODO: Add text describing iteration of group and intra object priorities within a group and their relation to congestion response.
 Add how it refers to {{priority-congestion}}